OrianaVenture/VentureValheim/IncognitoMode/README.md

 ## Changelog

+### Unreleased

+* Added config option to also hide the player list from the escape menu, defaults to off.

 ### 0.4.0

 * Added config option to also hide the platform tag when a name is hidden, defaults to off.